 Posted on October 22, 2020

-In 2018, Japan NPO Center (JNPOC) started an opinion site called “NPO CROSS” to discuss the role of NPOs/NGOs and civil society as well as social issues in Japan and abroad.
+In 2018, Japan NPO Center (JNPOC) started a news & commentary site called “NPO CROSS” to discuss the role of NPOs/NGOs and civil society as well as social issues in Japan and abroad.
 We post articles contributed by various stakeholders, including NPOs, foundations, corporations, and volunteer writers.

 For this JNPOC’s English site, we select some translated articles from NPO CROSS to introduce to our English-speaking readers.